Robust Extraction of Global 21 cm Spectrum from Experiments with a Chromatic Beam Based on Physics-Motivated Error Modeling: Results

 \subsection{Origin of the fake unbiasedness by observations within a quarter orbit}

-In this section, we show that when only the uncorrelated modeling of the residuals is applied, the unbiased fitting results using observation points within a quarter orbit are actually fake.
+In this section, we are going to show that when only the uncorrelated modeling of the residuals is applied, the unbiased fitting results using observation points within a quarter orbit are actually fake.
+The origin of the bias is the coupling between the time-varying response function and the non-uniformity of the sky.

 We apply the fitted foreground parameters using observation points within a quarter orbit in Section~\ref{sec:bias_from_uncorrelated} to reconstruct the modeled spectrum data $T^{\rm 1/4\, rec}_{\rm model}(t,\nu)$ at several observation points within one full orbit.
 We compute the residuals between the modeled data using the reconstructed spectral indices $T^{\rm 1/4\, rec}_{\rm model}(t,\nu)$ and the {\it true} mock data $T_{\rm{mock}}(t,\nu)$.
 The 1$\sigma$ range in the fitted $\beta_p$ projects to the 1$\sigma$ residuals.
 The 1$\sigma$ residuals for observation points within the one quarter orbit are plotted with gray shades in the left panel of Figure~\ref{fig:demonstration of model bias and correlation2}, and the residuals for four observation points outside the quarter orbit are shown with blue, orange, purple, and green areas, respectively.
 We find that the 1$\sigma$ residuals at observation points outside the quarter orbit are beyond the thermal noise level indicated by the dashed lines, while 1$\sigma$ residuals at observation points inside the quarter orbit are below the thermal noise level.
 This indicates that these foreground parameters fitted from the observation points within the quarter orbit are overfitted and unsuitable for all other observation points.